CyniaAI/CyniaAgents/COMPONENT_DEVELOPMENT.md

 entry point.

 After restarting the UI you can enable the component from the **Component Center** page in the sidebar.
 Once enabled it appears as its own page.

-Declare additional libraries in a ``requirements`` list on your component class.
+For single-file components, declare any extra libraries in a ``requirements`` list on your component class.
+Larger components that live inside a directory should instead provide a ``requirements.txt`` file in that folder.
+This allows the framework to statically read missing dependencies even if the module fails to import.

 Missing packages can be installed directly from the Component Center via the **Install requirements** button.
 Components that fail to load because their dependencies are missing still appear in the list but remain inactive until the